 It is not to be believed, what influence public diversions have on the spirit and manners of a people.
 The Greeks wisely saw this, and made a very serious affair of their public sports.
-For the same reason, it will, perhaps, seem worthy the care of our legislature to regulate the public diversions, by an absolute prohibition of those which have a direct tendency to corrupt our morals, as well as by a reformation of the drana; which, when rightly managed, is such a noble entertainment, and gave those fine lessons of morality and good sense to the Athenians of old, and to our British gentry above a century ago; but for these last ninety years, hath entertained us, for the most part, with such wretched things as manners of the audience.
-Those who are attentive to such propositions only as may fill their pockets, will probably slight these things as trifles below the care of the legislature.
-But I am sure all honest, thinking men must lament to see their country run headlong into all those luxurious follies, which, it is evident, have been fatal to other nations, and will undoubtedly prove fatal to us also, if a timely stop be not put to them. -Berkeley's Essays.
+For the same reason, it will, perhaps, seem worthy the care of our legislature to regulate the public diversions. by an absolute prohibition of those which have a direct tendency to corrupt our morals, as well as by a reformation of the drama; which, when rightly managed, is such a noble entertainment, and gave those fine you will go over the falls!"
+The stranger lessons of morality and good sense to the paid no heed to the warning, but throwing Athenians of old, and to our British gentry himself forward on his face struck out for above a century ago; but for these last the brink of the cataract.
+Just below ninety years, hath entertained us, for the most part, with such wretched things as spoil, instead of improving, the taste and manners of the audience.
+Those who are stood wast-deep in the foaming waters. attentive to such propositions only as may fill their pockets, will probably slight these things as trifles below the care of the legislature.
+But I am sure all honest, thinking out again, swimming lustily out further from the shore, and successfully placing himself beyond the aid of the man on the himself beyond the aid of the man on the which, it is evident, have been fatal to other nations, and will undoubtedly prove fatal to us also, if a timely stop be not put to them. -Berkeley's Essays.

-MISSOURI AROUSED.-The popular cacy of a resurrection powder. branch of the Missouri Legislature passed, Monday, the 5th of March, the following resolution, by a vote of 65 to 44: Resolved, That the Adjutant General of the State of Missouri be instructed to hoist at half mast the flag of the United States, as betokening the absolute humiliation of the American people, who stand to-day the | gel wurzel, 1691 pounds (second prize, 168 | discovered the secret of raising the dead by cowardly representatives of a government pounds); yellow globe mangel wurzel, 211 a chemical compound, which was to be once honored and admired by the civilized pounds; white Belgian carrot, 371⁄2 pounds; sprinkled over the body after death.
-He globe, now disgraced and sunk in the iniquity and corruption of its rulers; that after this date a new design should be given to the American flag, embedying the true idea of our political system as reflected in the wonderful machinery of bayonets, sub-sidiary laws, returning boards and electoral tribunals; that the government of Washington and Jefferson ceased last Friday, and that we are now entering upon an ad ministration that knows no law but force, no policy but corruption, no virtue but for-
+Missouri Arouszo.-The popular cacy of a resurrection powder. branch of the Missouri Legislature passed, Monday, the 5th of March, the following resolution, by a vote of 65 to 44:

+Resolved, That the Adjutant General of

+the State of Missouri be instructed to hoist the American people, who stand to-day the cowardly representatives of a government once honored and admired by the civilized globe, now disgraced and apply to the civilized globe. at half mast the flag of the United States, globe, now disgraced and sunk in the iniquity and corruption of its rulers; that after this date a new design should be given to the American flag, embedying the true idea of our political system as reflected in the wonderful machinery of bayonets, sub-sidiary laws, returning boards and electoral tribunals; that the government of Washington and Jefferson ceased last Friday, and that we are new entering upon an administration that knows no law but force, no policy but corruption, no virtue but for-

-A correspondent of the Country Gentleman writes: "I tried raising fodder broadcast, and gave it up long years ago.
-I now sow in thick drills, two or three bushels per acre, and if cut at the right time, and cured green and sweet, my cows cat it all up clean.
-They only strip off the leaves and husks of common fodder.
-My drilled crop is well cultivated, and is kept clean.
-The staks grow luxuriantly, and spread out, and meet between the rows.
+A correspondent of the Country Gentle man writes: "I tried raising fodder be cast, and gave it up long years ago.
+I now sow in thick drills, two or three bushels per acre, and if cut at the right time, and cured groen and aweet, my cowscat it all up clean.
+They only strip off the leaves and huste of common forder.
+By drilled creation of the savet and huste of common forder.
+By drilled creation of the savet wated, and we kept clean.
+The stalks grow luxuriantly, and spread out, and meet between the rows.
 Let the trial be fair, and we need not reject it, nor place it below the common coarse fodder which is too hard and dry for eattle to eat up unless chopped

-Success don't consist in never making blunders, but in never making the same one
+Success don't consist in never making blunders, but in never making the same one the second time